Guillemdb/FractalAI/README.md

   If we happen to be right, and complexity is better measured using our methods, there would be NP hard problems which should be possible to solve in polynomial time.
 Our complexity measure can classify some P, and NP problems in the same category.

-- ***There exits an arbitrary good approximation to [Density Functional Theory](https://en.wikipedia.org/wiki/Density_functional_theory) that scales lienarly with the number of particles, and which uncertainty depends on the amount of computational resources used to calculate the approximation.***
+- ***There exits an arbitrary good approximation to [Density Functional Theory](https://en.wikipedia.org/wiki/Density_functional_theory) that scales linearly with the number of particles, and which uncertainty depends on the amount of computational resources used to calculate the approximation.***

   If you treat electrons as agents, you can use the minimum action principle to formulate a proper approximation of the potential function in almost any known physical problem.
 Then you can move the particles around as if you were solving a multi-agent environment.